brittanyrhmf/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

+## Design Statement:
+I will to design and make a Quiz game for a client who is the owner of a local game shop.
+The game will be intelectual and about general knowledge and is constructed using the software Pycharm.
+It will take 1 month to make and will be evaluated according to the criteria ———.

 ## Proposed Solution

 I chose a Multiple Choice Quiz game (with 3 answers choices: a, b or c) to limit the amount of typing errors from the players that might affect the score counts compared to a normal quiz game where the user has to type their direct answers.